viniciusm2001/dl-from-yt/readme.md

 It will be equal to "dl", and will be emitted when your video is being downloaded.

 The data it returns is the same json that a [progress-stream](https://www.npmjs.com/package/progress-stream#progress) returns.
-If you're downloading your video as audio an video, then an additional property will be available, the "total_percentage", which is the total  download percentage of the audio and video combined (video_dl_percentage + audio_dl_percentage / 2).
+If you're downloading your video as audio and video, then an additional property will be available, the "total_percentage", which is the total  download percentage of the audio and video combined (video_dl_percentage + audio_dl_percentage / 2).

 ##### Status